-Finally, the total body of evidence is taken into account; the agent is described according to the wording of one of the following categories, and the designated group is given.
-The categorization of an agent is a matter of scientific judgement, reflecting the strength of the evidence derived from studies in humans and in experimental animals and from other relevant data.
+The agent, mixture or exposure circumstance is described according to the wording of one of the following categories, and the designated group is given.
+The categorization of an agent, mixture or exposure circumstance is a matter of scientific judgement, reflecting the strength of the evidence derived from studies in humans and in experimental animals and from other relevant data.

-Group 1 - The agent is carcinogenic to humans.
+Group 1-The agent (mixture) is carcinogenic to humans.